-- 3. Execution and Delivery of Subsidiary Guarantees. - (a) To evidence its Subsidiary Guarantee set forth in this Supplemental Indenture, the Guarantor Subsidiary hereby agrees that a notation of such Subsidiary Guarantee substantially in the form of Exhibit C to the Indenture shall be endorsed by an Officer of such Guarantor Subsidiary on each Security authenticated and delivered by the Trustee after the date hereof. - (b) Notwithstanding the foregoing, the Guarantor Subsidiary hereby agrees that its Subsidiary Guarantee set forth herein shall remain in full force and effect notwithstanding any failure to endorse on each Security a notation of such Subsidiary Guarantee. - (c) If an Officer whose signature is on this Supplemental Indenture or on the Subsidiary Guarantee no longer holds that office at the time the Trustee authenticates the Security on which a Subsidiary Guarantee is endorsed, the Subsidiary Guarantee shall be valid nevertheless. - (d) The delivery of any Security by the Trustee, after the authentication thereof under the Indenture, shall constitute due delivery of the Subsidiary Guarantee set forth in this Supplemental Indenture on behalf of the Guarantor Subsidiary. - 6.
-No Recourse Against Others.
-No past, present or future director, officer, employee, incorporator, or stockholder of the Guarantor Subsidiary, as such, shall have any liability for any obligations of the Company or any Guarantor Subsidiary, as such, under the Securities, any Subsidiary Guarantees, the Indenture or this Supplemental Indenture or for any claim based on, in respect of, or by reason of, such obligations or their creation.
-Each Holder of the Securities by accepting a Security waives and releases all such liability.
+3. Execution and Delivery of Subsidiary Guarantees.

+(a) To evidence its Subsidiary Guarantee set forth in this Supplemental Indenture, the Guarantor Subsidiary hereby agrees that a notation of such Subsidiary Guarantee substantially in the form of Exhibit C to the Indenture shall be endorsed by an Officer of such Guarantor Subsidiary on each Senior Note authenticated and delivered by the Trustee after the date hereof.

+(b) Notwithstanding the foregoing, the Guarantor Subsidiary hereby agrees that its Subsidiary Guarantee set forth herein shall remain in full force and effect notwithstanding any failure to endorse on each Senior Note a notation of such Subsidiary Guarantee.

+(c) If an Officer whose signature is on this Supplemental Indenture or on the Subsidiary Guarantee no longer holds that office at the time the Trustee authenticates the Senior Note on which a Subsidiary Guarantee is endorsed, the Subsidiary Guarantee shall be valid nevertheless.

+(d) The delivery of any Note by the Trustee, after the authentication thereof under the Indenture, shall constitute due delivery of the Subsidiary Guarantee set forth in this Supplemental Indenture on behalf of the Guarantor Subsidiary.

+6. No Recourse Against Others.
+No past, present or future

+director, officer, employee, incorporator, or stockholder of the Guarantor Subsidiary, as such, shall have any liability for any obligations of the Company or any Guarantor Subsidiary, as such, under the Securities, any Subsidiary Guarantees, the Indenture or this Supplemental Indenture or for any claim based on, in respect of, or by reason of, such obligations or their creation.
+Each Holder of the Securities by accepting a Senior Note waives and releases all such liability.
 The waiver and releases are part of the consideration for issuance of the Securities.

+7. New York Law to Govern.
+The internal law of the State of New this Supplemental Indenture.
+Each signed copy shall be an original, but all of them together represent the same agreement.

+York shall govern and be used to construe this Supplemental Indenture and the Subsidiary Guarantee.

 8. Counterparts.
-The parties may sign any number of copies of this
+The parties may sign any number of copies of